ashdavies/talks/2019-09-24-working-with-dagger-and-kotlin/working-with.dagger-and-kotlin.md

 - Easier to review, easier to understand, avoids compiler errors
 - Framework types (Fragment.context) can be assumed nullable

 ^ When we need to bind interface, if dont specify type.
-It bind implementation
+It binds implementation

 ^ Providing anything from Java or Android SDK can be assumed null

 ---

-# Dagger Factory's

-^ Sinan

-- Inject annotated classes generate factory at usage site
-- If `@Module` is not necessary in the gradle module
-    - Prefer `@Inject` annotation
-    - Don't use dagger compiler where possible

-^ For better compiler performance in pure kotlin module try to avoid having dagger compiler

----

-# Dagger Factory's

-^ Sinan

-- For keeping implementation internal prefer `abstract` module and use internal methods
-- Injected constructor can be internal
-- Root module needs dependencies for submodule
-    - if it is in Dagger graph, it is required in app module

-^ Dont expose internal implementation detail if not necessary

----

-# Keeping internal implementation internal
+# [fit] Keeping internal implementation internal

-This doesn't compile;

 ```kotlin
 internal class Player